cjanowski/scrapy_play/README.md

 # MTG Scraper 🃏

 A professional-grade CLI tool for collecting Magic: The Gathering card prices.
-Features **eBay API integration** (recommended), **advanced web scraping** with CAPTCHA solving and proxy rotation, and a beautiful interactive menu interface.
+Features **eBay API integration**, **advanced web scraping** with CAPTCHA solving and proxy rotation, and a beautiful interactive menu interface.

 **Recommended:** Use **Playwright (option 1)** for scraping that works, with adaptive structure analysis.
-For production systems, use the **eBay API (option 2)** for legal, reliable data.
-Scrapy (option 3) demonstrates ethical scraping but is blocked by robots.txt.

 ```
     __  _____________   _____
    /  |/  /_  __/ __ \ / ___/______________ _____  ___  _____